story-healing | moral courage | sustainable service

 this is for you if:

-Letting go of the stories, identities, and beliefs shaped by systems of power, politics, and paradox—acknowledging the cost of service and grieving what’s been lost to make space for what’s next.
+examining the stories, identities, and beliefs shaped by systems of power, politics, and paradox.
+Acknowledging the cost of service and grieving what’s been lost to make space for what’s next.

-Untangling identity and self-worth from roles, titles, outcomes, and productivity—and re-rooting into your personal values and truth with compassion.
+untangling identity and self-worth from roles, titles, outcomes, and productivity—and re-rooting into our personal values and truth with compassion.

-Living into your moral root system—ethics, values, and boundaries—and choosing how to show up now with courage, clarity, and care.
+living into our moral root system—ethics, values, and boundaries—and creating pathways to show up with courage, clarity, and care moving forward.

 weekly themes

-🌿 5 live weekly coaching + collective care circles (2 hours via Zoom)
+🌿 6 live weekly collective care circles (2 hours via Zoom)

 🌿 /the space between/ workbook + journal to support your journey